ahmed-ayman-99/Churn-App-Prediction/README.md

 2.  **Data Preprocessing:** Preparing the data for the classification model.
 This may involve handling missing values (if any) and encoding categorical features (like 'Gender') into a numerical format that the model can understand.
 Scaling numerical features ('Age', 'Tenure') might also be necessary.
 3.  **Model Selection and Training:** Choosing an appropriate classification algorithm (e.g., Logistic Regression, Support Vector Machines, Random Forest, etc.) and training it on the prepared data.
 4.  **Prediction:** Using the trained model to predict the likelihood of churn for new or unseen customer data.

+## 🔧 Tools & Technologies Used:

+* 🐍 **Python:** The primary programming language used for data analysis, preprocessing, and model building.
+* 📈 **Matplotlib & Seaborn:** Python libraries used for creating insightful visualizations and exploring data patterns.
+* 🧮 **pandas:** A powerful Python library for data manipulation and analysis, providing data structures like DataFrames.
+* 📊 **Data preprocessing techniques:** Methods applied to clean and transform the raw data into a suitable format for the classification model.
+This includes techniques like handling missing values, encoding categorical variables, and scaling numerical features.